Viridia Capital

 Exit · Attribution · Loop

 Design principle: Every event (signal, validation, trade plan, fill, close) is written to the shared event store with a timestamp, source, and metadata.
-This makes cross-layer querying trivial: "how did VCSE signals perform when confluence > 0.8?" or "avg hold time on Kraken trades this quarter?" — the data is already there without any joins across separate systems.
+This makes cross-layer querying trivial: "how did VCSE signals perform when confluence > 0.8?" or "avg hold time by venue this quarter?" — the data is already there without any joins across separate systems.

 Build Status Overview